felipecrs/dahua-vto-on-home-assistant/README.md

 The main one is [`doorbell-ringed.yaml`](./home-assistant/automations/doorbell-ringed.yaml), which starts when someone rings the doorbell and performs the necessary actions like you saw in the demo video.

-For example, the first action is to cancel the call in the VTO.
+Its first action is to cancel the call in the VTO.
 This is important so that 2-way audio communication can work well within go2rtc and the Advanced Camera Card.

 You will need to [create two `input_boolean`s](https://www.home-assistant.io/integrations/input_boolean/) as well.
-In my automations they are named `input_boolean.doorbell_calling` and `input_boolean.do_not_disturb` (suggested icon is `mdi:bell-off`).
+In my automations they are named `input_boolean.doorbell_calling` (suggested icon is `mdi:phone`) and `input_boolean.do_not_disturb` (suggested icon is `mdi:bell-off`).

 The integration also uses the [`ringtone.mp3`](./home-assistant/www/asterisk/ringtone.mp3) to emulate a call by playing it on the tablet.
 Make sure such file is in your `/config/www/asterisk/` folder.